briandrum/codes.forchagrin.com/_chapters/chapter-137-architectural-board-of-review.md

 title: "Chapter 137: Architectural Board of Review"
 ---

-Editor’s note: The Architectural Board of Review was established by Ordinance 1955-350.
+Editor's note: The Architectural Board of Review was established by Ordinance 1955-350.

 * [137.01   Board appointments, terms and vacancies](#13701-board-appointments-terms-and-vacancies)